I believe anyone can travel with nothing but carry-on luggage. Really! Find out why I love it so much.

 With all the advantages of carry-on luggage, why then do people still insist on packing huge suitcases?
 Here are some of the best excuses I've heard!

 But you DO look the same every day!
-You look tired from lugging your suitcase everywhere!
+You look tired from lugging your huge suitcase everywhere!
 And like everyone else, you’ll wear the same things again and again no matter how much you pack.
 Everyone has favourites that make them feel good –you’ll naturally wear reach for the same few things.
 So you might as well just pack those things and that’s it!
+(Plus, if you truly crave variety, check out my post on "throw away packing".
+It's a game changer!)

 “I don’t know what we’ll be doing”.